mohammed-eddarif/english-course-landing-page/README.md

 # EnglishMaster Landing Page

-A simple and responsive landing page for **EnglishMaster** courses, built with React and Tailwind CSS.
+A simple landing page for **EnglishMaster** courses, built with React and Tailwind CSS.
 The landing page features a contact form to capture leads, which are automatically stored in a Google Sheet using Pabbly Connect.

 ## Features
-- **Responsive Design**: Works on all devices.
 - **Lead Capture Form**: Collects names, emails, and messages from potential students.
 - **Google Sheets Integration**: All form submissions are stored in a Google Sheet.
 - **Testimonials**: Student feedback on the course.